chetanbg1/cbg-microservice/README.md

     this method starts the application by creating an application-context(contains beans ) and initializing it once the applicationContext initializes, the run() method start the embedded server

+what are the Spring Boot Starters
+    starters are a collection of pre-configured dependencies that make it easier to develop perticular kind of application includes all dependincies , version control, and configuration needed to make certain features of spring boot application functional. eg starter-web , starter-data-jpa
 Spring Boot Provides Starter Projects
 Spring Boot provides a feature called Starter Projects, which helps you quickly add specific features to your application.
 Important ones include: